Ladder toss: Etymology

+Being a relatively new and grassroots game, it goes by many names.
+Some of these names are "Läderbölen" (English: "Ladder Ball"), "Bälle auf der Linie" (English: "Balls on the Line"), "Lasso Golf", "North Dakota Golf", "Norwegian Golf", "Dangle Ball", "Balls on Bars", "Hillbilly Golf", "Testicle Toss", "Balls-a-Danglin" and many others.
+There is also a patented version of the game called Ladder Golf.

 Rules

 The items needed to play are two ladders and a set of three bolas per team.

 Scoring

 Each ladder has three rungs, each rung scoring a different point value.
 One common method of scoring is to have the rungs be one, two and three points.
 In one variety the top is worth 1, middle is 2, and bottom is 3.
 Points are tallied at the end of each round, after all teams have thrown their bolas.
 The bolas suspended on the ladder score the points for that rung, often with the goal of getting at least 21 points to win.

 The most common variety of scoring would be 1pt for the bottom rung, 2pts for the middle, 3pts for the top, and a bola on each of the rungs scores an automatic 10pts.
 This makes the game move faster, but is just as hard.
 If the ball bounces off the ground and lands on a bar it does not count as a point.

 There are a few optional ways to earn or lose points: